nedtaylor/diffstruc/README.md

 diffstruc is a Fortran library that provides automatic differentiation capabilities through use of an array derived type.

+The library has implemented both forward and reverse mode automatic differentiation.
+Through repetitive use of the forward mode differentiation procedure, any higher order partial differentiation is achievable (note, memory usage will increase for higher order differentials) and has been tested up to third order.

 ---

 diffstruc is distributed with the following directories: